-The Department offers several sources of funding for both new and continuing graduate students.
+The Department relies on several sources of funding for both new and continuing graduate students.
 Graduate students may work up to a total of 20 hrs/week in all campus employment combined.
 Questions should be e-mailed to the Graduate Advisor, Prof. Max Rosenkrantz.

 The competition is announced each winter, with deadlines the following spring.
 The University typically awards one fellowship per college per year.
 Fellows are awarded $4,500 each semester.
 Students must be nominated by a faculty supervisor and eligible to apply.
 Eligibility requires satisfying the conditions for California residency and meeting criteria for financial aid eligibility (including having filed the FAFSA).
 Fellows must demonstrate mastery of research methods appropriate to discipline as evidenced in culminating scholarly activity (thesis, project, article, presentation, etc.) as well as timely progress toward degree as evidenced by graduation no later than one academic year following the fellowship year.
 A final report of work accomplished is due to the Dean of Graduate Studies at the end of the fellowship period.
 For more information, contact the Graduate Advisor.

 The College of Liberal Arts occasionally has special projects (e.g., HDVI) and programs (e.g., internship) that involve opportunities for graduate students to apply for extra-departmental assistantships.
 Additionally, other departments within CLA have occasionally hired Philosophy MA students to assist with other non-philosophy courses.
-The Graduate Advisor can provide more information about these and other campus employment possibilities.
+The graduate advisor can provide more information about these and other campus employment possibilities.
 Further information can be found here.